-No electric mixer or fancy pizza dough hook needed for this Quick and Easy Pizza Dough.
+No electric mixer or fancy pizza dough hook needed for this Quick and Easy Pizza Dough Recipe.
 Mix everything in one bowl, let rise for an hour, knead 1-2 times, and that’s it!
 Makes 1 large pizza, cut in half for 2 medium pizzas, or quarter it for individual pizzas.
 Foolproof homemade pizza crust every time!

-A couple of years ago, Paul bought me a baking steel and these fun dice for my birthday last month >> which, btw, was clearly just as much a present for him, as it was for me!
+A couple of years ago, my husband bought me a pizza steel and fun pizza toppings dice for my birthday >> which, btw, was clearly just as much a present for him, as it was for me!

 I don’t think, however, he knew how much pizza he was about to eat from now until eternity.
 Or until I get fixated on something else.

 This is truly the best easy pizza dough recipe.
 Sometimes I go through a batch a week!